51Degrees/documentation/src/devicedetection/index.md

 # Introduction

-By providing information on the type and capabilities of the device (plus the operating system and browser being used) being used to access your website, **device detection** enables you to provide your users with the optimal online experience, whether they're using a smartphone, tablet, TV, feature phone or a large screen desktop or laptop computer.
+By providing information on the type and capabilities of the device, operating system and browser being used to access your website, **device detection** enables you to provide your users with the optimal online experience, whether they're using a smartphone, tablet, TV, feature phone or a large screen desktop or laptop computer.

-Follow the [quick start guide](@ref Quickstart_DeviceDetection) to get up and running as soon as possible.
+If you're ready to get going, follow the [quick start guide](@ref Quickstart_DeviceDetection) to get you up and running with just a few clicks - or if you'd like to know more about how our solution works and some of its benefits over others', then carry on reading below.

 # How Device Detection Works

 Primarily, 51Degrees device detection solutions focus on the User-Agent HTTP header to identify a device.
-However, over time further complexity has been introduced in order to address the evolving nature of web traffic and improve the results returned.
+However, over time further complexity has been introduced which does not rely solely on the User-Agent string and enables us to return improved results for the following use cases:

 * Apple purposefully obfuscate the hardware model in the User-Agent.
 We use [various techniques](https://51degrees.com/blog/multi-stage-approach-to-apple-ios-device-detection) to overcome this.